binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 There are a number of XML attack categories exploitable via injection that target weaknesses.

-  At the 2017 [OWASP NZ Conference](https://www.owasp.org/index.php/OWASP_New_Zealand_Day_2017#tab=Presentation_Schedule) Adam Bell did a presentation on this.
-His talk is called "XML Still Considered Dangerous"
+At the 2017 [OWASP New Zealand Day](https://www.owasp.org/index.php/OWASP_New_Zealand_Day_2017#tab=Presentation_Schedule) conference, Adam Bell did a presentation called "XML Still Considered Dangerous" covering the following:

 * Parameter expansion
 * XML External Entities (XXE)